alainassaf/functions/README.md

 # functions
-I collection of functions that I've written.
+A collection of functions that I've written.
 Mainly these will be Citrix centric

 # Contributions to these scripts/functions
 Please see the indivudual functions for links to posts that helped me.